eliotk/health-timeline-app/README.md

   location: Bear Mountain Park
 ```

-To indicate that an event is ongoing and hasn't ended (e.g. for a current medication), set the *end* field to "ongoing" like this:
+To indicate that an event is ongoing and hasn't ended (e.g. for a current medication), set the *end* field to "ongoing":

 ```
 - content: Propanolol